Moss Side Story

 Moss Side is a neighbourhood in the city of Manchester, Great Britain, where Adamson was born.
-The album title is a play on words and a reference to Leonard Bernstein's West Side Story.
-The title of "The Swinging Detective" plays on Dennis Potter's series of television plays The Singing Detective, while "Round Up The Usual Suspects" is a line made famous by Claude Rains in Casablanca.
+The album title is a play on words in reference to Leonard Bernstein's West Side Story.
+The title of "The Swinging Detective" plays on Dennis Potter's series of television plays The Singing Detective, while "Round Up the Usual Suspects" quotes a line made famous by Claude Rains in Casablanca.

 Release history

 CD versions came with three bonus tracks.
-Two of them - "Alfred Hitchcock Presents" and "The Man With The Golden Arm" (composed by Elmer Bernstein) - are drawn from TV or film themes.
+Two of them - "Alfred Hitchcock Presents" and "The Man with The Golden Arm" (composed by Elmer Bernstein) - are drawn from TV or film themes.
 "Alfred Hitchcock Presents" is a reworking of the theme to the series of the same name, Charles Gounod's "Funeral March of a Marionette."